fabacab/inline-gdocs-viewer/readme.txt

     [gdoc key="ABCDEFG" header_rows="3"]

-Be default, all tables are progressively enhanced with jQuery [DataTables](https://datatables.net/) to provide sorting, searching, and pagination functions on the table display itself.
+By default, all tables are progressively enhanced with jQuery [DataTables](https://datatables.net/) to provide sorting, searching, and pagination functions on the table display itself.
 If you'd like a specific table not to include this functionality, use the `no-datatables` `class` in your shortcode.
 For instance:

     [gdoc key="ABCDEFG" class="no-datatables"]